Yahweasel/libav.js/README.md

 ## Using libav.js

+libav.js builds are available on [GitHub](https://github.com/Yahweasel/libav.js/releases) and in NPM.
 Include dist/libav-`version`-`variant`.js to use libav.js.
 The variants are discussed below.

-The simplest way to use libav.js is to include it from a CDN, but this is not recommended, as libav.js uses Web Workers by default, and Web Workers cannot be loaded from a different origin.
-Nonetheless, the following is a simple example of using libav.js from a CDN:
+The simplest way to use libav.js is to include it from a CDN. libav.js uses Web Workers by default, and Web Workers cannot be loaded from a different origin, so if you load it from a CDN, you must disable its own loading of workers.
+As such, it's only recommended to use libav.js from a CDN if you're already *in* a worker, and thus don't need sub-workers.
+Nonetheless, the following is a simple example of using libav.js from a CDN in the browser thread:

 ```html
 <!doctype html>